EQIP Water Development: Wells, Pipelines, Tanks, and Springs

 Winter Watering

-In cold climates, keeping water available in winter is a major challenge.
+In cold climates, keeping water available in winter is a major design consideration.
 NRCS offers payment scenarios for insulated tanks with covers, heated waterers, and buried pipeline below the frost line.
 These cost more but are essential for year-round grazing operations.
-If winter watering is a concern, make sure your planner includes appropriate winter-capable infrastructure in the design.
+Make sure your planner includes appropriate winter-capable infrastructure in the design.

 Well Drilling Risk